mananahmed/syllabi/borderlands.md

 >Order to be shuffled/Week Assignments to be Assigned.

 ####Films:
-1. Stage Coach (1939). dir John Ford
+1. *Stage Coach* (1939). dir John Ford
-2. The Fall (2006). dir Tarsem
+2. *The Fall* (2006). dir Tarsem

 #### Photographs ####
-1. Wilfred Thesiger (1910-2003) Photo Collection at Pitt River Museum
+1. Wilfred Thesiger (1910-2003) Photo Collection at Pitt River Museum (online).

 ###Texts

 ####(Theory)
 1. Henri Lefebvre, *The Production of Space* (London: Wiley, 1992)
 2. Febvre, Lucien.
 “Frontière: The Word and the Concept” *A New Kind of History and Other Essays*. ed.
 Peter Burke.
 (NY: Harper & Row, 1973: 208-218).
 3. Michel Foucault, “Of Other Spaces: Utopias and Heterotopias” *Architecture /Mouvement/ Continuité* (October, 1984).
 4. Michel Foucault, “Questions on Geography,” *Power/Knowledge: Selected Interviews and Other Writings, 1972–1977*.
 (NY: Pantheon, 63–77).
 5. Jeremy Adelman and Stephen Aron, "From Borderlands to Borders: Empires, Nation-States, and the Peoples in Between in North American History," *American Historical Review* 104:3 (June 1999), 814-841.
 6. Doreen Massey, “Spatialising the history of modernity” *For Space* (NY: Sage Publication, 2005)

-####(Early-Modern & Medieval)
+####(Case Study/Theory)
+1. Matthew H. Edney, *Mapping an Empire* (Chicago: University of Chicago Press, 1989)
+2. James C. Scott, *The Art of Not Being Governed* (New Haven: Yale University Press, 2010)
+3. Manan Ahmed, "Adam's Mirror" *EPW*
+4. Frederick Jackson Turner, “The Significance of the Frontier in American History” (1893)
+5. Michael Baud and Willem Van Schendel, “Toward a Comparative History of Borderlands,” *Journal of World History* 8:2 (Fall 1997): 211-242

+####(Case Study/Imperial Britain)
+1. George Nathaniel Curzon, *Frontiers: [lecture] delivered in the Sheldonian Theatre,* Oxford, November 2, 1907 (Westport, CT: Greenwood Press, 1976) 1-58.
+2. Issac, Benjamin (1988).
+"The Meaning of the Terms Limes and Limitanei ." *Journal of Roman Studies* 78:125-147

+####(Case Study/Early-Modern & Medieval Islam)
+1. Ali Anooshahr. *The Ghazi Sultans and the Frontiers of Islam: A Comparative Study of the Late Medieval and Early Modern Periods* (New York: Routledge, 2009)
+2. Ralph W. Brauer. *Boundaries and Frontiers in Medieval Muslim Geography*, (Philadelphia: American Philosophical Society, 1995)
-28. Colin Heywood, "The Frontier in Ottoman History: Old Ideas and New Myths," in Daniel Power and Naomi Standen, *Frontiers in Question: Eurasian Borderlands, 700-1700* (London, 1999), 228-250.
+3. Colin Heywood, "The Frontier in Ottoman History: Old Ideas and New Myths," in Daniel Power and Naomi Standen, *Frontiers in Question: Eurasian Borderlands, 700-1700* (London, 1999), 228-250.
-29. Shawkat M. Toorawa, “Waq al-Waq: Fabulous, Fabular, Indian Ocean (?)
+4. Shawkat M. Toorawa, “Waq al-Waq: Fabulous, Fabular, Indian Ocean (?)
 Island(s) …" *Emergences* v.
 10, no 2, 2000.
-30. Travis Zadeh. *Mapping Frontiers Across Medieval Islam: Geography, Translation, and the ‘Abbasid Empire*  (Berlin: Tauris, 2011): Selections
+5. Travis Zadeh. *Mapping Frontiers Across Medieval Islam: Geography, Translation, and the ‘Abbasid Empire*  (Berlin: Tauris, 2011): Selections

-####(Imperial Britain)
-26. George Nathaniel Curzon, *Frontiers: [lecture] delivered in the Sheldonian Theatre,* Oxford, November 2, 1907 (Westport, CT: Greenwood Press, 1976) 1-58.
-27. Issac, Benjamin (1988).
-"The Meaning of the Terms Limes and Limitanei ." *Journal of Roman Studies* 78:125-147

-####(Theory/Case Study)
-7. Matthew H. Edney, *Mapping an Empire* (Chicago: University of Chicago Press, 1989)
-8. James C. Scott, *The Art of Not Being Governed* (New Haven: Yale University Press, 2010)
-9. Manan Ahmed, "Adam's Mirror" *EPW*
-10. Frederick Jackson Turner, “The Significance of the Frontier in American History” (1893)
-11. Michael Baud and Willem Van Schendel, “Toward a Comparative History of Borderlands,” *Journal of World History* 8:2 (Fall 1997): 211-242

 ####(Case Study/America)
-12. Brian DeLay, *War of a Thousand Deserts* (New Haven: Yale University Press, 2009)
+1. Brian DeLay, *War of a Thousand Deserts* (New Haven: Yale University Press, 2009)
-13. Martha Schoolman, *Abolitionist Geographies* (Minneapolis: University of Minnesota Press, 2014)
+2. Martha Schoolman, *Abolitionist Geographies* (Minneapolis: University of Minnesota Press, 2014)
-14. Sheila McManus, *The Line Which Separates* (University of Nebraska Press, 2005)
+3. Sheila McManus, *The Line Which Separates* (University of Nebraska Press, 2005)
-15. Pekka Hämäläinen and Samuel Truett, “On Borderlands,” *Journal of American History* 98:2 (Sept 2011): 338-361
+4. Pekka Hämäläinen and Samuel Truett, “On Borderlands,” *Journal of American History* 98:2 (Sept 2011): 338-361
-16. Karl Jacoby, “The Broad Platform of Extermination” *Journal of Genocide Research* 10:2 (June 2008): 249-67
+5. Karl Jacoby, “The Broad Platform of Extermination” *Journal of Genocide Research* 10:2 (June 2008): 249-67
-17. Evelyn Hu-DeHart, “Chinatowns and Borderlands: Inter-Asian Encounters in the Diaspora,” *Modern Asian Studies* 46:2 (March 2012): 425-51
+6. Evelyn Hu-DeHart, “Chinatowns and Borderlands: Inter-Asian Encounters in the Diaspora,” *Modern Asian Studies* 46:2 (March 2012): 425-51
-18. Daniel D. Arreola, “Chiricahua Apache Homeland in the Borderland Southwest,” *Geographical Review* 102:1 (January 2012): 111-31
+7. Daniel D. Arreola, “Chiricahua Apache Homeland in the Borderland Southwest,” *Geographical Review* 102:1 (January 2012): 111-31

 ####(Case Study/India)
-19. Chitralekha Zutshi, *Kashmir’s Contested Pasts* (New York: Oxford University Press, 2014)
+1. Chitralekha Zutshi, *Kashmir’s Contested Pasts* (New York: Oxford University Press, 2014)
-20. Sana Haroon, *Frontier of Faith* (Hurst, 2011)
+2. Sana Haroon, *Frontier of Faith* (Hurst, 2011)
-21. Sanghamitra Misra, *Becoming a Borderland: The Politics of Space and Identity in Colonial Northeastern India* (Routledge, 2014)
+3. Sanghamitra Misra, *Becoming a Borderland: The Politics of Space and Identity in Colonial Northeastern India* (Routledge, 2014)
-22. Bodhisattva Kar, ""Heads in the Naga Hills”, in Partha Chatterjee, Tapati Guha-Thakurta and Bodhisattva Kar (eds.), *New Cultural Histories of India: Materiality and Practices* (New Delhi: Oxford University Press, 2013)
+4. Bodhisattva Kar, ""Heads in the Naga Hills”, in Partha Chatterjee, Tapati Guha-Thakurta and Bodhisattva Kar (eds.), *New Cultural Histories of India: Materiality and Practices* (New Delhi: Oxford University Press, 2013)
-23. Joya Chatterji, “The Fashioning of a Frontier: The Radcliffe Line and Bengal’s Border Landscape, 1947-1952,” *Modern Asian Studies* 33:1 (Jan 1999): 185-242.
+5. Joya Chatterji, “The Fashioning of a Frontier: The Radcliffe Line and Bengal’s Border Landscape, 1947-1952,” *Modern Asian Studies* 33:1 (Jan 1999): 185-242.
-24. Ainslie T. Embree, "Frontiers into Boundaries: From the Traditional to the Modern State," in *Realm and Region in Traditional India*, ed.
+6. Ainslie T. Embree, "Frontiers into Boundaries: From the Traditional to the Modern State," in *Realm and Region in Traditional India*, ed.
 Richard G. Fox (Durham, N.C.: Duke UP, 1977): 255-280.

 ### Bibliography ###